Composable Verification in the Circuit-Model via Magic-Blindness: Introduction

 \subsection{Related Works}

 Verification was recognized early on as a major tool for establishing trust in quantum computation~\cite{A07scott} as well as to tackle the more fundamental question of falsifiability of quantum mechanics~\cite{V07conference,AV12is}.
-This set up several lines of research to uncover protocols achieving verification of problems in \cmp{BQP}.
-This has yield to three different broad classes of protocols.
-The first two ones grant the Client with the additional ability to operate on a single-qubit register as well as to use a quantum communication channel.
-The protocols introduced in~\cite{ABE08interactive,ABEM17interactive} rely on quantum authentication schemes while the one of~\cite{FK17unconditionally} exploits specifics of the Measurement-Based Quantum Computing (MBQC) model.
-Their main feature is to offer statistical security.
-This is in contrast to the work of~\cite{M18classical} which does not require a Client with any quantum ability, but comes at the expense of a security based on computational hardness assumptions.
+This set off several lines of research to uncover protocols achieving verification of problems in \cmp{BQP}, with two different broad classes of protocols.
+The first one grants the Client the additional ability to operate on a single-qubit register as well as to use a quantum communication channel.
+It offers statistical security \cite{ABE08interactive,ABEM17interactive,FK17unconditionally,B18how,LMKO21verifying,KKLM22unifying}.
+In contrast, the work of \cite{M18classical} and subsequent works \cite{ACGH20non,BKLM22succinct} do not require a Client with any quantum ability, but come at the expense of security based on computational hardness assumptions.

-As such the practicality of these protocols is however limited.
-This is because they incur a large overhead needed for guaranteeing their security.
-In spite of their difference, they rely on the generic idea that verification is achieved by making parts of the computation inacessible to a malicious Server by embedding it into a much larger Hilbert space---hence the overhead.
-Then, the verification proceeds by running statistical checks on parts of the larger Hilbert spcace not used for computation, allowing to probe the honesty of the Server.
+Among the first ones, the protocols introduced in~\cite{ABE08interactive,ABEM17interactive} rely on quantum authentication schemes.
+The one of~\cite{FK17unconditionally} exploits specifics of the Measurement-Based Quantum Computing (MBQC) model to insert traps in the computation being delegated.
+While these two achieve statistical security, their practicality is however limited.
+This is because they incur a large overhead needed to guarantee their security.
+In spite of their differences, they rely on the generic idea that verification is achieved by making parts of the computation inaccessible to a malicious Server by embedding it into a much larger Hilbert space---hence the overhead.
+Then, the verification proceeds by running statistical checks on parts of the larger Hilbert space not used for computation, allowing one to probe the honesty of the Server.